meleyal/generative-music-with-javascript/docs/examples/notes.md

 ├── ...
 ```

-Recall from the [Music](../primers/music) chapter that some notes can be sharp
+Recall from the [music chapter](../primers/music) that some notes can be sharp
 (C#, half a semitone above C) or flat (Db, half a semitone below D).
 Looking at
 our keyboard, we can see that these are actually the same note: